johnwcowan/r7rs-work/TimeAdvancedCowan.md

 ## Date and time operations

-This is a pre-SRFI for date and time operations.
+This is a SRFI for date and time operations.
 It's possible to implement parts of SRFI 19 on top of it, but it is both simpler to use and more flexible.
 All the objects discussed here (with the technical